BenjyC/Docker-Einstein-4YP/docs/blog/blog.md

 ## Blog Entry 004 - 25/01/2019

-Had run into an issue with the file upload of the project.
+I had run into an issue with the file upload of the project.
 I had previously implemented the upload feature but found that the file was not actually being saved on the server.
 I had some time to think on this over Christmas during the exam period, and was able to come back and figure out the issue over the last few days.
 The encoding type of the HTML form for uploading files was causing issues, and was rectified.
 After removing the feedback redirect to test this issue, I then came back and added this